Nuwaubian Nation: White people

 In Nuwaubian discourse, white people are referred to as "Palemen" or "Amorites".
 They are often framed negatively; in his 1990 publication The Paleman, York writes that "The Pale race are a race of Jinn, Devils."
 In a recorded lecture, York openly described himself as a "racist" and insisted that "White people are devils, and always was, always will be."
-As part of this view, he characterised Judaism and Christianity as "religions of the Devil".
+As part of this view, he characterized Judaism and Christianity as "religions of the Devil".

-Among York's early writings, he maintained that white people are the result of the Curse of Ham; in this he reversed a longstanding white supremacist claim in U.S. society that the Curse of Ham resulted in formation of black people.
+Among York's early writings, he maintained that white people are the result of the Curse of Ham; in this he reversed a longstanding white supremacist claim in US society that the Curse of Ham resulted in formation of black people.
 York attributed white people's pale skin to leprosy, a notion that may have derived from two Black Hebrew figures who wrote in the 1920s, Clarke Jenkins and Father Hurley.
 York further claimed, in The Paleman, that Native Americans and Asians all have Down syndrome, which he claimed was a side-effect of leprosy.
 In an alternative account of York's, white people are described as the offspring of fallen angels who, after falling to Earth, mated with the wicked women of Nod.
 As part of this perspective, whites are presented as lacking the soul or spirit of Allah and are thus driven by instinct, lacking in compassion.
-Elsewhere, York claimed that white people arose from the albinos born to Adam and Eve, and that they were labelled "Cain", which he then claimed was a shortened form of the racial term "Caucasian".
+Elsewhere, York claimed that white people arose from the albinos born to Adam and Eve, and that they were labeled "Cain", which he then claimed was a shortened form of the racial term "Caucasian".

 In contrast to the generally negative assessment of white people, the Nuwaubians have maintained that a few whites, known as "white angels", have the remnant of a soul and were sent to Earth to help black people.
 Examples that these practitioners cite are those European Americans who helped run the Underground Railroad to get enslaved African Americans away from the southern states.
 The Nuwaubians add that through these actions, these white individuals may grow a soul, at which their skin will also darken.
 Palmer observed various Nuwaubians who had little problem engaging in a friendly manner with white individuals.